Last Updated: 28 March 2026

 The study identified a sustainable price corridor (AED XX – XX / sq.ft) and validated a positive IRR of 19 %, enabling the client to secure project financing and proceed to design stage.

-Case 2 – Mixed-Use Community in Riyadh
+Case Study – Mixed-Use Development Feasibility in Abu Dhabi

 Client request: